Optimizer-Prime/physio-calc/README.md

 ~~~

 ### Installation and Usage
-To install Physio Calc, just clone the repository to your computer and run **PhysioCalc.py** from your terminal.
+To install and use Physio Calc, just clone the repository to your computer and run **PhysioCalc.py** from your terminal.
 Alternatively, run it from an IDE of your choice, such as PyCharm.
 ~~~
 $ python PhysioCalc.py
 ~~~